-Keeping your home clutter free can be a struggle for most homeowners especially if you have tons of obsolete items that you are unwilling to throw away.
+Keeping your home clutter free can be a struggle for most homeowners especially if you have tons of old items that you are unwilling to throw away.
 Majority of people will discard junk because they no longer find these items useful.
-However, for some people it can be quite difficult throwing away old and even broken items.
+However, for some people, it can be quite tricky throwing away old and even broken things.
 This type of behavior may characterize you as a ‘hoarder.’
 Hoarders typically hold on to ‘junk’ because they have a hard time letting go of an item they once possessed.
-Some hoarders can be classified as severe or extreme while others are minor hoarders; meaning they hold on to certain items while they dispose of or give away items they don’t necessarily want or need.
+Some hoarders can be classified as severe or extreme while others are minor hoarders; meaning they hold on to certain things while they dispose of or give away items they don’t necessarily want or need.
 A few of the most common items people are likely to hoard are electronics, gadgets, and all things digital.
 Instead of throwing outdated and broken electronics, many hoarders will store them in their garages, living rooms, or even bedrooms.
-Hoarding can be a very serious problem as it can interfere with your lifestyle, health and even relationships.
+Hoarding can be a severe problem as it can interfere with your lifestyle, health and even relationships.
 With new technology and the latest gadgets hitting the shelves more often, consumers will never stop buying these electronics which begs the question: what should I do with my old electronics at home?
-For most of us, piling away old electronics would be the ideal choice but this can cause a great amount of clutter.
+For most of us, piling away old electronics would be the ideal choice, but this can cause a considerable amount of clutter.
 Storing away unused electronics instead of recycling would do more harm than good.
 Here are some tips to follow to help you avoid being a compulsive hoarder:

 Organize & drop-off